globeandmail/chart-tool/README.md

 *Curious to try out Chart Tool, but don't want to go through the process of setting it up?
 Try out our [hosted demo version](https://chart-tool-demo.herokuapp.com/).*

-First, you'll need [Node.js](https://nodejs.org) 8.11 installed.
+First, you'll need [Node.js](https://nodejs.org) 14.3.0 or greater installed.
 We recommend using [nvm](https://github.com/creationix/nvm) to keep your Node version in sync with what Chart Tool expects.
-This is important: anything lower and Meteor will fail in spectacular and unexpected ways.

 Next, you'll need to [install Meteor](https://www.meteor.com/install).